 - Widen their network of contacts and help them learn how to connect

 During the programme, having a mentor was the most significant influence for me.
-Learning from Adrian encouraged me to become a mentor myself because I wanted offer other young people who are just like I was the same opportunities I've had.
+Learning from Adrian encouraged me to become a mentor myself because I wanted to offer other young people who are just like I was the same opportunities I've had.

 Roan Latimer, former Career Ready student, now working at BlackRock